| 14 min read

 • GitHub Pages.
 Jekyll ignores directories starting with a dot.
 If you host on GitHub Pages without a .nojekyll file in the repository root, the /.well-known/ path returns 404.

-• Expired certificate.
+• Expired certificate on the mta-sts subdomain.
 The mta-sts subdomain needs a valid CA-signed TLS certificate.
-If your Let’s Encrypt renewal did not include the mta-sts subdomain, the cert expires and every policy fetch fails silently.
+If your Let’s Encrypt renewal did not include that subdomain, the certificate can expire while the rest of the site still works.

 mx: *.mail.protection.outlook.com